acfuller/BugTracker/README.md

 2.1 Customers

-Any persons who can at least write a “Hello World!” statement.
+Any persons who are capable of writing a “Hello World!” statement.

 2.2 Functionality